P4A-Policies-for-Agents/omni-policy-mcp-tool-drift-via-a2d/README.md

 strips the drifted tool and POSTs a `descriptor_drift` evidence event to `https://www.a2d-ai.com/api/policy/evidence`.
 The matching `policy_evidence` row appears in A²D Test Lab under "Runtime Runs."

+### Real-world scenario

+A bank ships an "Account Lookup" MCP server.
+The approved `lookup_account` tool returns the account holder's name and account type — that's what compliance signed off on, and the description in A²D is explicit: *"Returns only non-sensitive account metadata."*

+Six weeks later, a well-meaning engineer adds the IBAN to the response schema "to support a new feature."
+The MCP server is redeployed.
+No ticket, no approval, no PR review by the security team — but the agent driving customer chat now happily includes IBANs in its responses, and the chat transcript is logged to a third-party analytics tool.

+With this policy attached:

+1. Next `tools/list` to the deployed MCP server is hashed and compared against the A²D-approved pin.
+2. The `outputSchema` hash diverges — `descriptor_drift` event fires
+   with `field: output_schema_changed`.
+3. In `enforce` mode, the runtime `lookup_account` is stripped from the response before the agent sees it.
+Customer chat falls back to the safe "I don't have access to that information" path instead of leaking the IBAN.
+4. The drift event lands in A²D next to the original approver's name, approval timestamp, and a diff of the schema.
+Compliance has the evidence trail without anyone having to reproduce the bug.

+The agent is unchanged.
+The MCP server is unchanged.
+The gateway is the only enforcement point — and the only thing that knew the descriptor wasn't supposed to grow an `iban` field.

 Note: the policy config currently uses placeholder secrets (`REPLACE_WITH_PLATFORM_API_KEY`).
 Swap in real Flex secret refs via